-Scott Cleland, chairman of NetCompetition.org wrote to us to give a
+Scott Cleland, chairman of NetCompetition.org wrote to us to give a heads-up on his commentary for NPR Morning Edition opposing net neutrality.

 http://www.npr.org/templates/story/story.php?storyId=5504400